The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Discussion

 As seen in Sect.~\ref{Sect3:Results}, the clustering results derived from using only the ch3-short cube versus the complete ch3 spectra can differ.
 This implies that the selected wavelength range can impact the clustering process results (see a discussion for other MRS channels in Sect.~\ref{SubSubSect4:Disc_Clustering}).
 The ch3-all cube includes more features that can be used to evaluate the performance of the method, such as several neon transitions ([Ne\,II], [Ne\,III], and [Ne\,V]).
 These are the brightest lines in this wavelength range, and trace gas with different ionisation levels (see Sect.~\ref{SubSect2:Clustering}).
 This is in contrast with the wavelength range covered by ch3-short, where [Ar\,V] traces the high excitation regions, although it is much weaker than [Ne\,V], and there are no intermediate excitation lines (IPs $\sim$30\,eV to 90\,eV), except for [Cl\,IV] at 11.76 $\mu$m (IP $53.5$\,eV), which is only detected in the hotspot of NGC\,5728 \citep[see][]{Davies2024}.
 Additionally, ch3-all cubes have a broader continuum range than ch3-short cubes.
 This is relevant, as more features are available to create the clusters, as well as possible changes in the continuum, thus helping to separate potentially physically distinct regions.

 Despite this, there are some objects, such as NGC\,7172 and NGC\,7469 (see Figs.~\ref{Fig:Cluster_NGC7172} and~\ref{Fig:Cluster_NGC7469}), with similar clustering results using both the ch3-short and ch3-all cubes.
-This suggests that in these objects the different physical regions are more clearly separated, and thus the dominant ionising mechanisms are less mixed up.
+This suggests that in these objects the different physical regions (i.e. nuclei, disc, etc.) are more clearly separated, and thus there is a clear dominant ionising mechanism.
 This is in contrast to the results for more complex systems, such as NGC\,5728, where the differences between both cubes are evident, see Fig.~\ref{Fig:Cluster_NGC5728} and Sect.~\ref{SubSect3:Results_clusters}).
 For this galaxy, \cite{GarciaBernete2024b} reported a strong coupling between the outflow and the disc, which significantly disturbs the ISM, suggesting that the gas is highly mixed and inhomogeneous.
 In these cases, the broadest wavelength range is to be preferred, as the larger variety of spectral features could be used to obtain a more comprehensive view of the physical processes at play.

-Based on the results obtained with the random forest classifier, the four most important line ratios for classifying the clusters (see Fig.~\ref{Fig:HistogramRatiosImportance} and Sect.~\ref{SubSect3:Results_Ionisation}) include spectral features than can be computed with both wavelength ranges.
+Based on the results obtained with the random forest classifier, among the most important line ratios for classifying the clusters (see Fig.~\ref{Fig:HistogramRatiosImportance} and Sect.~\ref{SubSect3:Results_Ionisation}), there are spectral features than can be computed with both wavelength ranges.
 Specifically, those including H$_{2}$\,S(2), PAH$_{12.7\mu m}$, and [Ne\,II].
 In fact, as shown in Fig.~\ref{FigAp:LineRatios_Ch3-short} (see also Sect.~\ref{SubSect3:Results_Ionisation}), the ch3-short range alone is useful for separating between SF and AGN/Other dominated regions.
 However, the [Ne\,III]/[Ne\,II] ratio, only available when using the complete ch3 cube, is the preferred ratio to separate SF and AGN-ionised regions not only in this work, but also as shown previously in several works in the literature using Spitzer/IRS spectroscopy \citep[see e.g.][]{Pereira2010,Inami2013,MartinezParedes2023}.